Chatham Bay, Saint Vincent and the Grenadines Guide

 Best Time to Visit

 The best time to visit Chatham Bay is during the dry season, which runs from December to May.
 During these months, you can expect sunny skies, warm temperatures, and lower humidity.
-The shoulder seasons of November and June can also be pleasant, with fewer crowds and still relatively good weather.
-Avoid the hurricane season, which typically runs from June to November.
+The shoulder seasons of November and June can also be pleasant, with fewer crowds and slightly lower prices.
+Avoid the hurricane season, which typically runs from June to November, as there is a higher risk of storms and heavy rainfall.

 Transportation

 Chatham Bay is primarily accessible by boat.
-Water taxis are the most common form of transportation to and from Clifton, the main town on Union Island.
-There are no buses, trams, or subways on Union Island.
-Walking along the beach is a pleasant way to explore the immediate area.
+Water taxis are the most common mode of transport to and from other parts of Union Island and neighboring islands.
+There are no buses, trams, or subways in Chatham Bay or on Union Island.
+Walking is the best way to get around within the immediate area of the bay.

 Airport